 I am a Survivor of domestic violence and assault.
 I do not carry any shame about these facts, in part because of organizations like LONA that have supported me on my journey.
 Thanks to the wonderful community at LONA, I was able to realize my dream of creating a prototype for an app that assists survivors of domestic violence through the process of obtaining temporary restraining orders and assists in guiding them through the process.

-When I was confronted with the task of obtaining a temporary restraining order (TRO), I was completely overwhelmed.
+When I myself was confronted with the task of obtaining a temporary restraining order (TRO), I was completely overwhelmed.
 I was still aghast at the fact that I, as a feminist, college educated and middle class woman could find herself a victim of domestic abuse.

 Thanks entirely to LONA’s grant, I was able to transition to project manager and work closely with an agency that was doing the design of the prototype.
 Working with LONA was uplifting, and I was honored to work with them as well [and be] given a great deal of freedom to pursue my vision of how this application could come to fruition.

 The women [at LONA] were respectful and incredibly enthusiastic about my vision.
 They were always available for feedback and check in.
 And thanks to their faith in me, we were able to develop a prototype that is currently in development.
 It is a resource that could ultimately help scores of survivors follow their own path towards healing and safety.